 The general management plan addressed water recreation visitor capacity as well as visitor capacities at gravel bars.
 In this Roads and Trails Plan there are a number of recreation sites.
 The majority of these sites are primarily accessed by water or their primary use is to provide access to water.
+Therefore, the visitor capacities are addressed in the GMP watercraft visitor capacity section.
+There are three sites that are not primarily accessed by water or primarily providing access to water.
+Those sites are Klepzig Mill Day Use Area; Lost Man Ridge Primitive Area; and Cave Spring Day Use Area.
+Visitor capacities have been identified for these sites and they are also in the "other areas" section of appendix C. A visitor capacity was identified for ATV and UTV use on designated park roads as well.

-13 To fulfill the requirements of the 1978 National Parks and Recreation Act (54 USC 100502), the identification of visitor capacities is legally required for all destinations and areas that this planning effort addresses (IVUMC 2016).
+12 To fulfill the requirements of the 1978 National Parks and Recreation Act (54 USC 100502), the identification of visitor capacities is legally required for all destinations and areas that this planning effort addresses (IVUMC 2016).